What does a Environmental Manager do?

 Responsibilities:

-- Develop and implement environmental policies and procedures in compliance with regulatory requirements.
+- Develop, implement, and enforce environmental policies and procedures to ensure compliance with local, state, and federal regulations.

-- Conduct regular environmental audits and assessments to identify areas for improvement.
+- Conduct regular environmental audits and assessments to identify areas for improvement and ensure adherence to environmental laws and regulations.

-- Manage waste management and recycling programs to minimize environmental impact.
+- Oversee waste management, pollution control, and resource conservation efforts to minimize environmental impact.

 Qualifications